araobp/ultrasonic-communication/README.md

 I am a beginner in the DSP field, so I am still studying the math.

-I revised the chirp simulation and found that Real FFT is OK for finding peaks in frequency domain, so I do not use complex FFT any longer in this project.
+I revisited the chirp simulation and found that Real FFT is OK for finding peaks in frequency domain, so I do not use complex FFT any longer in this project.

 ```
 FFT ( received chirp signal with noise * reference chirp )